-On March 12, 2015, the Company announced the completion of a Phase 1 drilling campaign consisting of 14 holes totalling 2,550 metres, at the Gibbons Creek/Star Property(s).
+On March 12, 2015, the Company announced the completion of a Phase 1 drilling campaign consisting of 14 holes totalling 2,550 metres at the Gibbons Creek Property.
 In total, four drill holes encountered anomalous radioactivity near the sub-Athabasca unconformity.